Associate of Arts (AA)

 Recommended Courses:

-It is recommended that students take courses listed below to enhance learning in the
+It is highly recommended that students take the suggested courses below to enhance their learning in the ASN program.
+These courses are not required.

 Notes: